Image

 Hire Your Vernon County, MO Criminal Defense Attorney Now | Combs Waterkotte

-Choosing the right Vernon County, MO lawyer can make the difference between your case having a positive outcome and you spending time incarcerated.
-Unlike other Vernon County defense attorneys, our firm places absolute satisfaction at the heart of everything we do.
-When you choose Combs Waterkotte, you can be sure that you will have round-the-clock access to the Vernon County criminal defense lawyer working on your case.
-No matter the circumstances, the place, or the hour, you can discuss with us your case, the legal process, or anything else.
+Choosing the right Vernon County, MO lawyer can make the difference between your case ending favorably and you spending time incarcerated.
+In contrast to other Vernon County defense attorneys, our firm places complete satisfaction at the heart of everything we do.
+When you choose Combs Waterkotte, you can be confident that you will have round-the-clock access to the Vernon County criminal defense lawyer that is working on your case.
+No matter what time it or where you are, you can talk to us about your case, the legal process, or anything else.

-When you are looking at criminal charges in Vernon County, from a simple moving violation for speeding to severe felonies, call Combs Waterkotte first.
-Give us a call at (314) 900-HELP or contact us online to schedule a free consultation, but preceding that we suggest that you take a look at what some of our previous clients have said about their experiences working with the driven Vernon County, MO criminal defense attorneys at Combs Waterkotte.
+When you are looking at criminal charges in Vernon County, from a small traffic ticket for an improper lane change to serious felonies, make Combs Waterkotte your first call.
+Talk to us at (314) 900-HELP or contact us online to schedule a free consultation, but before that we invite you to take a look at what some of our previous clients have said about their experiences working with the skilled Vernon County, MO criminal defense attorneys at Combs Waterkotte.

 View Service Areas